pyladieskla/pingpong_withkivy/README.md

-# A simple mobile application with Kivy
+# A simple mobile game with Kivy